gilbert-lee-tech/bolt-new-books-library-app/README.md

-# bolt_new-library-inventory-app
+# Library Inventory Application

-The SaaS for library inventory tracking application on IOS/Android/Web platforms.
+A library inventory tracking application for managing books and library locations.

 ### About This Project

 This project is a personal practice application for managing a book inventory.
 It was scaffolded and created using the **Bolt.new** platform.

+### Live Application

+Access the application at: https://gilbert-lee-tech-bol-zin1.bolt.host

-## How to run?
+## How to run locally

 ```
 npm install && npm run dev
 ```

+## Features

+- Dashboard with library and book statistics
+- Browse and search books in the inventory
+- View library profiles and locations
+- Book detail modal with library availability information
+- Light/Dark mode theme switcher
+- Responsive design for web platforms